waynodiablo/Oystercard/intro_to_the_web/17_getting_started_with_battle.md

 [Back to the Challenge Map](00_challenge_map.md)

-Now that you have a basic understanding of HTTP, response-request mechanisms, and Sinatra, we are going to construct a project that uses these technologies.
+Now that you have a basic understanding of HTTP, response-request mechanisms, Sinatra, and Capybara we are going to construct a project that uses these technologies.

 The project is called 'Battle'.
 Here is a mockup of how it might look towards the end: